kritzikratzi/ofxMightyUI/readme.md

 A handy UI addon for [openFrameworks](http://www.openframeworks.cc) Version 0.10.

-In the long run this is supposed to be a small but flexible UI library that runs cross-platform with multitouch support.
+This is supposed to be a small but flexible UI library that runs cross-platform with multitouch support.

 The library aims to only provide a minimal set of elements needed for basic interactive artworks: sliders, segmented controls, buttons, labels, toolbars/navigation bars, internal windows, textfields

 ofxMightyUI is a personal project and developed for my specific needs.